austinhartzheim/rigidity/docs/examples.rst

    for row in r:
        print(', '.join(row))

 The `CapitalizeWords` rule only performs selective capitalization.
 So, we need to use the `Lower` rule to convert the entire string to lower-case first.
-We also tell the rule to capitalize all letters immediately following a space character or a hyphen, which allows us to correctly capitalize "Ninteen Eighty-Four."
+We also tell the rule to capitalize all letters immediately following a space character or a hyphen, which allows us to correctly capitalize "Nineteen Eighty-Four."

 UPC Validation
 --------------